 Having said all of this there are some caveats which are worth bearing in mind:

 - Playlisty will NEVER swap one track for another for the purposes of optimising artwork if it will result in a different audio file, so your playlist will always sound as it should.
-Sound always takes priority.
+The music always takes priority.

-- Finally, bear in mind that sometimes the exact track you want just isn’t there in Apple Music.
+- Remember that sometimes the exact track you want just isn’t there in Apple Music or the metadata associated with a track is not good enough for Playlisty to find it.
 In those situations there’s only so much that Playlisty can do.